 Below, the architecture of the Interoperability Layer is shown in the context of the other expected services and registries.
 The Interoperability Layer components are show in blue, the domain services (registries) are shown in red and the clients are shown in green.

 The core (thin proxy) component¶

 This component can be thought of as the entry point into the HIE.
 It provides some common mundane services so that other domain services don't have to implement these.
-This component basically just acts as a web service proxy while performing some additional functions on the incoming requests.
+This component essentially acts as a web service proxy while performing some additional functions on the incoming requests.
 It makes use of several other services in order to perform the functions mentioned below:

 - Audit service - This service audits each message received by storing an audit log entry.
 This log entry contains certain key information such as who sent the message, what information was requested and when the information was requested.

 These services are invoked whenever there is a need to orchestrate or adapt a certain transaction.
 Both the orchestrator and adapter services are also expected to log and audit messages that they send out to the domain services.
 If they are not needed the core interoperability layer component will just call the domain service directly.
 Orchestrators may use other adapters to send messages to other services.
-Designing these orchestrators and adapters as independent services allows for additional logic or business processes to be added to the HIE as the need arises.
-This allows the architecture to grow as the environment changes.
+Designing these orchestrators and adapters as independent services allow for additional logic or business processes to be added as the need arises.
+This allows the solution architecture to adapt and grow as the environment changes.

 Mediators can be built using any desired platform or any language fit for the requirement.
 The OpenHIM core defines the interfaces that the mediators are able to use to communicate and exchange metadata with the core, both at a transaction-level as well as general configuration for the mediator.
 Mediators can also use these interfaces to send their "availability" status to the Core for monitoring purposes.